 20. Add softness to a bedroom with blush hues

 Can you tell we love neutral bedroom decor?
-This room has just a hint of colour with all those lovely peachy, blush hues.
-Again so easy to style differently too – add darker colours for a more moody, wintery feel, add golds to go more glam or even add subtle prints for a cute boho feel.
+This room has just a hint of color with all those lovely peachy, blush hues.
+Again so easy to style differently too – add darker colors for a more moody, wintery feel, add golds to go more glam or even add subtle prints for a cute boho feel.

 Love pink rooms as much as we do?
 Well, we have a whole feature for you to check out.

-Ah finally some darker colours!
+Ah, finally some darker colors!
 Feature walls can add so much to a bedroom, and come in so many different forms too.
 What we love about this bedroom is the dark feature wall.
-The herringbone tiling effect adds interest and textured, which works wonderfully with those blue walls.
-Plus, it would be so easy to change the look up too.
+The herringbone tiling effect adds interest and texture, which works wonderfully with those blue walls.
+Plus, it would be so easy to change the lookup too.
 Paint the walls white and voilà, a completely different space.